yccgabriel/DropDice/README.md

 Introduction
 ------------

 Drop Dice is a project Gabriel worked on in order to learn OpenGL and 3D graphics programming.
-The project is not yet considered finished as not all features are finished.
+The project is not yet considered finished as not all features are written.
 This read-me is written for the purpose of showing the public that Gabriel's knowledge and skill set on computer graphics.

 Implemented Features
 --------------------
 * Camera move and rotate freely
 * Dash-board added with limited buttons added (buttons were not implemented because the logic behind was not ready)
-* A light-weight physics engine(qu3e) is applies
+* A light-weight physics engine(qu3e) is applied
 * Cubic objects dropped on regular intervals
 * Object-selection using cursor in 3D space(no external library were use)
 * Further extend object-selction to drag and move objects in 3D space(the black floor)